GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ## Running locally

 ### Download the repository that contain the project files
-For more information, see:  [Partial Transcription Blueprint](https://github.com/GenesysCloudBlueprints/partial-transcription-blueprint "Goes to Partial Transcription Blueprint") in the GitHub repository.
-Go to the repository and clone it to your machine.
+For more information, see: [Partial Transcription Blueprint](https://github.com/GenesysCloudBlueprints/partial-transcription-blueprint "Goes to Partial Transcription Blueprint page") in the GitHub repository.

 ```bash
 git clone https://github.com/GenesysCloudBlueprints/partial-transcription-blueprint.git